-Department of Water Resources, School of Civil Engineering, National Technical University of Athens, Heroon Polytechneiou 5, GR-15780 Zographou, Greece andreas@itia.ntua.gr
+Department of Water Resources, School of Civil Engineering

+National Technical University of Athens

+Heroon Polytechneiou 5, GR-15780 Zographou, Greece

+tel: +30 210 772 2861, fax: +30 210 772 2832

+( Corresponding author, andreas@itia.ntua.gr)

+Paper submitted to Hydrological Sciences Journal (HSJ2114)

+June 2004

+Abstract

-Abstract A hydrological simulation model was developed for conjunctive representation of surface and groundwater processes.
+A hydrological simulation model was developed for conjunctive representation of surface and groundwater processes.
 It comprises a conceptual soil moisture accounting module, based on an enhanced version of the Thornthwaite model for the soil moisture reservoir, a Darcian multi-cell groundwater flow module and a module for partitioning water abstractions among water resources.
 The resulting integrated scheme is highly flexible in the choice of time (i.e. monthly to daily) and space scales (catchment scale, aquifer scale).
 Model calibration involved successive phases of manual and automatic sessions.
 For the latter, an innovative optimization method called evolutionary annealing-simplex algorithm is devised.
 The objective function involves weighted goodness-of-fit criteria for multiple variables with different observation periods, as well as penalty terms for restricting unrealistic water storage trends and deviations from observed intermittency of spring flows.
 Checks of the unmeasured catchment responses through manually changing parameter bounds guided choosing final parameter sets.
 The model is applied to the particularly complex Boeoticos Kephisos basin, Greece, where it accurately reproduced the main basin response, i.e. the runoff at its outlet, and also other important components.
-Emphasis is put on the principle of parsimony which resulted in a computationally effective modelling.
+Emphasis on the principle of parsimony is put which resulted in a computationally effective modeling.
 This is crucial since the model is to be integrated within a stochastic simulation framework.

-Key words conjunctive surface and groundwater use; Thornthwaite model; multi-cell model; global optimization; evolutionary annealing-simplex algorithm; hydrological simulation
+Key words: conjunctive surface and groundwater use; Thornthwaite model; multi-cell model; global optimization; evolutionary annealing-simplex algorithm; hydrological simulation.